apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

 [block:callout]
 {
   "type": "info",
   "body": "In the example above we bind all columns to the `SQL_C_CHAR` columns.
-This means all values are going to be converted to strings upon fetching.
-We only do that for the sake of the simplicity.
-Converting values upon fetching can be pretty slow so your default decision should be to fetch value the same way its stored.", "title": "Columns binding"
+This means that all values are going to be converted to strings upon fetching.
+This is done for the sake of simplicity.
+Values convertion upon fetching can be pretty slow so your default decision should be to fetch value the same way as its stored.", "title": "Columns binding"
 }
 [/block]